 When an LC circuit oscillates at its natural resonant frequency, it can reserve electrical energy.
 The capacitor depending on the voltage it receives will store energy in the electric field (E) between its plates whereas an inductor depending on the current, it will accumulate energy in its magnetic field (B).

-The above di elemental LC circuit shows the basic kind of inductor-capacitor network.
-It is also expressed as a second order LC circuit to differentiate it from highly complicated LC networks that have more capacitors and inductors.
-These LC networks that consist of more than two reactances can consist of higher resonant frequency.
+The di elemental LC circuit that we talked about in the above paragraphs is a basic example of an inductor-capacitor network.
+Moreover, it is also called a second-order LC circuit to differentiate it from highly complicated LC networks that have more capacitors and inductors.
+These LC networks that consist of more than two reactances can consist of several resonant frequencies.